wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 2. Hypothesize that this steady state will continue in both the control group and the experimental group.

-4. Introduce variables that reflect real world events like servers that crash, hard drives that malfunction, network connections that are severed, etc.
+4. Introduce variables that reflect real-world events like servers that crash, hard drives that malfunction, network connections that are severed, etc.

-5. Try to disprove the hypothesis by looking for a difference in steady state between the control group and the experimental group.
+5. Try to disprove the hypothesis by looking for a difference in steady-state between the control group and the experimental group.

 <hr />